rbhogal/get-fit-app/README.md

 * As a Guest or with Google

 ### Calories & Macro Calculator
-* Set your calories for fat loss or muscle gain
+* Calculate your daily calories for fat loss or muscle gain
 * Adjust your macros to fit your needs

 ### Meal Planner